Three life lessons from 2019 – an interesting year

 How I plan to implement this best practice in 2020

 I am planning to return to Europe in the fall for another adventure.
 Am I going solo in 2020?
 The simple answer is no. I missed Kim and talked with her every day I was in Catalonia.
 I hope that she can make my next fall trip.
 If not, I will likely invite some friends to tag along.
-I don’t know exactly where my fun fall adventure will take me, but I do have several places in mind.
-Currently, the list of options includes the Piedmont area of North Italy, Istrian Pennisula in Croatia, Languedoc region in Southern France, Slovenia, or Basque country in Northern Spain.
-All of them look amazing based on my initial research.
+I don’t know where my fun fall adventure will take me, but I have several places in mind.
+Currently, the list of options includes the Piedmont area of North Italy, the Istrian Peninsula in Croatia, the Languedoc region in Southern France, Slovenia, or the Basque country in Northern Spain.
+All of them look amazing, based on my initial research.

 I hear great things about Slovenia.